 PUBLISHED BY Joshua Clare-Flagg ON 2 Oct, 2017.

 Filippo Loreti were one of the first to make that claim you see so much of nowadays: “disrupting the watch industry”.
 It seems every other brand is out there to disrupt it currently.
-They make a big deal about having Italian heritage, however the two brothers who founded Filippo Loreti – Matas and Danielius Jakutis – are Lithuanian.
+There was a bit of a misunderstanding about them seemingly claiming to have Italian heritage, however the two brothers who founded Filippo Loreti – Matas and Danielius Jakutis – are Lithuanian.
+They’re actually just inspired by Italian watchmaking and architecture.

 A number of people seem to be rather disgruntled about this brand.
 It’s hard to tell why exactly, but I believe it’s to do with how they oversold their initial record breaking Kickstarter campaign (they raised an insane €4.8 million, selling 18,000 watches) which left many people waiting a very long time to receive their timepiece.
 An honest mistake; their original goal was a mere €20,000 so I’m pretty sure they weren’t expecting the volume of orders they’d have to fulfil.